amphp/http-client/README.md

 #### FEATURES

- - Doesn't rely on *cURL/libcurl*
+ - Doesn't rely on *cURL/libcurl*; the HTTP protocol is implemented manually over TCP sockets
  - Supports parallel requests and event-driven parallelization in addition to serial requests
+ - Retains persistent keep-alive connections when available
  - Transparently follows redirects
  - Requests and decodes gzipped entity bodies
- - Provides access to all raw headers and HTTP message data
+ - Provides access to raw headers and HTTP message data
  - Streams request and response entity bodies for hands-on memory management
- - Retains persistent keep-alive connections for maximum performance
- - Supports all standard and custom request methods as per the (extensible) HTTP protocol
+ - Supports all standard and custom request methods as per the extensible HTTP/1.1 protocol
- - Provides fully customizable and secure-by-default TLS (https://) support
- - Protects from MitM attacks with a packaged SSL certificate authority updater script
  - Exposes a simple subject/observer API for plugins and extensions
  - Offers full cookie support via the `CookieExtension`
  - Trivializes form submissions using the simple `FormBody` API.
+ - Provides fully customizable and secure-by-default TLS (https://) support
+ - Offers an executable script to always keep your TLS certificate authority file up-to-date

 #### PROJECT GOALS